Last updated: 5/28/2021

 As the funding for our discovering all of these vulnerabilities comes from our customers paying to be notified of vulnerabilities in the plugin they use, keeping quiet about them for a significant amount of time is also shortchanging our customers.

-For vulnerabilities that are not being exploited or are not obvious due to previous vulnerability we will disclose them 30 days after notifying the developer if the developer responds to our notification or 7 days if they don’t respond, or after they have been fixed, whichever comes first.
+For vulnerabilities that are not being exploited or are not obvious because of a previous vulnerability, we will disclose them 30 days after notifying the developer if the developer responds to our notification or 7 days if they don’t respond, or after they have been fixed, whichever comes first.
 For vulnerabilities where the developer is no longer around (which is fairly often with WordPress plugins), we will disclose them immediately.